Shelley Angelie Saggar

 Museum of Archaeology and Anthropology, University of Cambridge

-Shelley Angelie Saggar is a research assistant in the project Fault Lines: Imagining Indigenous futures for colonial collections.
-Her PhD examines literary and filmic representations of the colonial museum, concentrating on texts by Indigenous writers from North America and Aotearoa/New Zealand.
-Her research asks how literary methods might contribute to decolonial heritage practices within and beyond the museum.
-Her interests include critical Indigenous studies, (post)colonial literature, and Fourth Cinema.
-Alongside her scholarship, Shelley works with museums on a range of curatorial, research, and collections engagement initiatives.
-Her work has been published in the Journal of Postcolonial Writing and ART HX and she is the founder of The Decolonial Dictionary - a resource aimed at making postcolonial theory more accessible in museum contexts.
+Dr Shelley Angelie Saggar is a research assistant in the exhibition project Fault Lines: Imagining Indigenous futures for colonial collections.
+Her PhD, 'Narrating the Museum: Contestations, Reclamations, and Refusals in Contemporary Indigenous Literature and Film', was awarded in 2024.
+In this project, she examined literary and filmic representations of the colonial museum, concentrating on texts by Indigenous writers from North America and Aotearoa/New Zealand.
+Shelley's research interests include critical Indigenous studies, Fourth Cinema and (post)colonial literary and cultural theory.
+Her work has been published in the Journal of Postcolonial Writing, the Journal of Museum Ethnography and ART HX and she is the founder of The Decolonial Dictionary - a resource aimed at making postcolonial theory more accessible in museum contexts.